nosas/blog/deep_learning_python/ch3/article.md

 We discussed and demonstrated this functionality in the [previous article](https://fars.io/deep_learning_python/ch2/#tensorflows-gradient-tape).

 So far, we've only looked at the simplest case of `GradientTapes` - where the input tensors in `tape.gradient()` were TensorFlow variables.
-It's actually possible for the input tensors to be any arbitrary tensor, not just variables, by calling `tape.watch(arbitrary_tensor)` within the `GradientTape` context.
+It's possible for the input tensors to be any arbitrary tensor, not just variables, by calling `tape.watch(arbitrary_tensor)` within the `GradientTape` context.

 ```python
 arbitrary_tensor = tf.constant(value=2.)